ragracea/Bioinformatics_Hackathon_Group5/README.md

 Task C. Find a gene underlying the disease.

+The main gene underlying sickle cell disease is the β-globin gene (HBB).

 Task D. Build a protein:protein interaction (PPI) network using the known gene protein product(s) as seeds.

 Task E. Find tissue-specific eQTLs DNA polymorphisms that could alter the expression of the candidate genes.